Frequently asked questions

 Other questions

-Once the pathway is completed, estimates suggest that there will be around 820 daily trips on the pathway in 2026, and 900 daily trips by 2028.
+Estimates suggest there will be around 820 daily trips on the pathway in 2027, and 900 daily trips by 2029.

 Will there be privacy and security for property owners along the river?

-Auckland Council has worked closely with those landowners whose property is in close proximity to the pathway, to explore how options like vegetation screening or fencing could reduce privacy and security concerns.
+Auckland Council is working closely with those landowners whose property is in close proximity to the pathway, to explore how options like vegetation screening or fencing could reduce privacy and security concerns.
 These conversations will continue as more funding becomes available for other sections of the pathway.